 As a rancher and prospector, George Hearst continually acquired large portions of land throughout the United States, especially in California and the West.
-One of the land acquisitions was the purchase of the 48,000 acre Piedras Blancas Ranch at San Simeon in 1865.
-He later purchased the adjoining Santa Rosa and San Simeon ranches.
+One acquisition was 48,000 acre Piedra Blanca Rancho at San Simeon in 1865.
+He later purchased the adjoining Santa Rosa and San Simeon Ranchos.
 George Hearst would use this land throughout his life as a place to retreat with his family for lavish camping trips.

 Later in life George Hearst served as a United States Senator from California from 1887 until his death in 1891.
 During this time he acquired the small San Francisco Examiner as a repayment for a gambling debt.
 Although he had little interest in the publishing business this would prove to be an important event in the Hearst legacy.
-While he had hoped William would manage the family’s mining and ranching holdings, his only son wanted to become the proprietor of the Examiner and an elderly George Hearst relented and relinquished control of the paper to him.
+While he had hoped William would manage the family’s mining and ranching holdings, his only son wanted to become the proprietor of the Examiner.
+An elderly George Hearst relented and relinquished control of the paper to him.